20 quick and easy fat quarter projectsPublished on 23 March 2020 By Sarah Jones 6 min read

 Who doesn’t love fat quarters?
 A quarter yard of fabric that has so much making potential to create beautiful and unique patterns; fat quarter projects are ideal for beginner sewists, and these fat quarter sewing projects will make perfect gifts.

 If you have a stash full of fun and colourful fat quarters and you’re not sure what to make next, you’ll definitely find inspiration here.
 If you love to sew then you’re going to love these projects!

 Scrunchies are an absolute must-have accessory that come in so many colours, shapes and sizes, and now you can make them yourself!
-With your fat quarter of choice, elastic and this handy tutorial from Seamstress Kimberly at Sweet Red Poppy.
+All you need is a fat quarter of choice, elastic and our handy tutorial.
 This free sewing pattern is so versatile you’ll want to make all the scrunchies!